Subaru Crosstrek Insurance Rates

 Rates are averaged for all Subaru Crosstrek models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Cheaper Subaru Crosstrek Insurance
+How to Find the Best Cheap Subaru Crosstrek Insurance

-- Increasing physical damage deductibles could save up to $450 each year
+- Increasing comprehensive and collision deductibles can save around $450 each year

 Rate Tables and Charts